dimikave/automatic_control_systems_III_auth/README.md

  - B) Sliding Mode Control

 ## Status of the project
 As of the completion of the project, it will probably NOT be maintained.
 Future projects regarding robot links and sliding mode control could be implemented using parts of this code though.
-It may hold inaccuracies and could be implemented in faster ways.
+It may hold inaccuracies and could be implemented in more efficient ways regarding speed and recources management.

 ## Support - Contact
 Reach out to me: